Hollow Sword Blade Company: Banking operations

 The recent reconquest of Ireland by forces loyal to William III had resulted in the confiscation of land from Jacobites which had been given to members of the Williamite army.
-Blunt was amongst others who campaigned that the property should instead have been sold to defer government expenses, and an act of parliament was passed cancelling the grants of land which instead were to be sold.
+Blunt was amongst others who campaigned that the property should instead have been sold to defer government expenses, and an act of parliament, the Estate in Ireland of the Company for making Hollow Sword Blades in England Act 1703 (2 & 3 Ann. c.
+21), was passed cancelling the grants of land which instead were to be sold.
 The Sword Blade company now used its charter powers to own property to purchase land to the value of £200,000 with anticipated revenues of £20,000 per year, or 10%.
 To pay for this, the company used a trick which the Bank of England had employed in its own creation.
 The Hollow Sword Blades Company issued shares, which it was also entitled to do under its charter.
 It offered to exchange its own shares at a nominal value of £100 for £100 of government debt issued by the army paymaster.
 The government was willing to accept its own debt as payment for the land, so no cash money was required for the transactions.
 The army debt could at that time only be sold on the open market at a rate of £85 per £100 of face value, so this offered a way for holders to realise a better price.
 The land remained the property of the company, and the company would pay dividends on the shares from its rental income.

 The deal was negotiated with the treasury by Blunt and their legal advisor, Lake and agreed on 1 June 1704.
 Once the debt was cancelled, the government no longer had to pay interest upon it, which it had been doing at 7.5%.
 However, it also required a 'sweetener' in the form of receiving a new loan of £20,000 at 5% as part of the deal, secured against Royal shares in Cornish tin.

 Before announcing the offer, the Sword Blade Syndicate made full advantage of the anticipated rise in value of army debt, by buying as much as it could privately beforehand.
 This was then sold as the price rose once the general market realised there was an offer available to trade in the debt at its full value.